Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 While it’s true that primary taxation rights are generally with the country where the property is physically situated, a gain remains reportable in the UK for anyone filing on a worldwide basis, which is most people.

-Credit may be given for overseas taxes against the UK liability, but it’s possible a margin of CGT will be payable in the UK if the overseas tax rate is lower than the UK CGT rates on residential property of 18% and 28%.
+Credit may be given for overseas taxes against the UK liability, but a margin of CGT may be payable in the UK if the overseas tax rate is lower than the UK’s.
+CGT rates on residential property are 18% and 24%.

 Double taxation challenges

-Fortunately, the UK has double taxation treaties with many countries and therefore it’s usually possible to claim credits in the UK for the taxes paid in the country where the property is situated.
+Fortunately, the UK has double taxation treaties with many countries and so it’s usually possible to claim credits in the UK for the taxes paid in the country where the property is situated.

-However, a complicating factor is that every country has its own way of calculating profits on property sales that can lead to mismatches with the UK approach.
+However, a complicating factor is that every country has its own way of calculating profits on property sales.
+This can lead to mismatches with the UK approach, and every country will have different treaty terms regarding the taxation of gains.

 There are also varying approaches to the value allowed as the base cost (the starting point) for gains around the world.
 Other countries may also have differing rules on what may be allowable as a deduction and, in particular, main residence relief is likely to be different.
 This means a property gain could be exempt overseas but chargeable in the UK, or vice versa.